xKynn/PokeCatcher/README.md

 # PokecordCatcher

-## Update!
-Working as of 15/06/2018, actual image similarity check, its a mini google reverse search
-### Join us at the [support server](https://discord.gg/Ph4Y6Uq) to know when it is fixed and is up and running.
-You might get banned from the official pokecord server if you join here, so join with an alt at your discretion.
-Selfbot to catch pokemon when they spawn for the Pokecord discord bot.
 ## Getting Started

 You can clone this repo, or hit the big green download button on the top right.